Hartmannsolution/thoughts/food/recipes.md

 ## cakes and cookies

+### Aunt Marthas apple cake
+#### Ingredients
+200 g. butter
+200 g. sugar
+150 g. flour

+#### Steps
+mix to a creme
+6-8 large apples peeled and cut into small cubes
+Put in baking tray with 1 dl water and sprinkle ½ tbsp vanilla sugar over.
+Put the creme over the apples and bake at 200 degrees celcius till the surface is brown and delicious (about 30 min).

 ### Carrot cake by Betty
 #### Ingredients (enough for a large baking tray)
 Dough is very liquid!